James Stannage: Miscellaneous

 Comedian Jasper Carrott's album Jasper Carrott Live at Drury Lane features a routine about James Stannage.

 Personal life

 Stannage has two grown up sons, and two grandchildren.
 His elder son Darren Stannage is a sports journalist (currently working for Sky News Radio) while his younger son Dominic Stannage is a member of Manchester rock band Hiatus.
 Both Darren and Dominic also work for NK Theatre Arts at the Forum Theatre in Stockport.
-His best friend is Sean Gallagher.